aiven/devportal/docs/products/kafka/concepts/acl.rst

 Access control lists permission mapping
 =======================================

-Aiven for Apache Kafka supports the definition of users and access control lists (ACL) to allow and limit producer and consumer rights at topic level.
+Aiven for Apache Kafka uses access control lists (ACL) and user definitions in order to establish individual rights to produce or consume a topic.
 You can manage users and ACL entries in the corresponding tabs of the service page in the Aiven web console as explained in the :doc:`dedicated documentation <../howto/manage-acls>`.

 ACLs are defined as: